Ural Airlines: Fleet development

-Ural Airlines also started considering updating its fleet with newer Airbus A320neo family or Boeing 737 Next Generation and is still considering purchasing Airbus A330.
+Ural Airlines also started considering updating its fleet with newer Airbus A320neo family or Boeing 737 Next Generation narrow-body aircraft and is still considering purchasing Airbus A330 wide-body aircraft.
 It took delivery of its first Airbus A320neo in August 2019.
 The airline also considered purchasing Irkut MC-21s, but the plans were probably withdrawn.
-In 2022 Air Lease Corporation are seeking to recover one A320neo and one A321ceo, as the lease payments are not being made.
+In 2022, Air Lease Corporation are seeking to recover one A320neo and one A321ceo, as the lease payments are not being made.
 In December 2023 an agreement was reached with leasing company AerCap to buy 19 Airbus planes, with help from the Russian National Wealth Fund.